 At POLITICO Europe, I developed engagement strategies to reach an international audience.

-In my free time, I love being outside, traveling, and cooking things besides my all-time favorite food, mac and cheese.
+In my free time, I love being outside, traveling, and cooking.
 Let's talk about travel, books, dogs or whatever else is on your mind.

 I'm passionate about bridging the gap between newsrooms and the communities they serve by fostering connections online and face-to-face.
 I don’t define the world of “engagement” as solely social media (although I can do that, too) — I believe newsrooms need to build trust with their readers in order to tell their stories and serve them authentically.